tluu03/HotSeat/README.md

 # hotseat

-Below you have instructions on how the skeleton project has been set up.
+Below you have instructions on setting up hotseat.

 ## Up and running